Real Solutions And Honest Advice For Over 30 Years

 Contact Our Firm For A Free Consultation

 To find out more about how we can help you find relief from debt, schedule a free consultation with our skilled lawyers.
 Call 973-559-5791 or toll-free 866-915-1839.
 You can also contact our law firm online.
 Evening and weekend appointments are available.
-We represent clients throughout Essex County, Passaic County and Morris County.
+We represent clients throughout West Caldwell, Essex County, Passaic County and Morris County.

 We are a debt relief agency.
 We help people file for bankruptcy under the Bankruptcy Code.